 The working day for most jobs is from 9AM to 5:30PM (approximately 8 hours and a 30-minute lunch break); however, more and more jobs are adopting flexible practices enabling employees to start early and finish early.
 These hours may come as a surprise to people from countries such as the UK or France where one-hour lunch breaks may be more common.
 In fact, about half of the Americans eat lunch alone — often at their desks

 Working from home is more commonplace in the U.S. than in many other countries.
-Over 40% of Americans now spend time working remotely, according to a recent Gallup survey; however, the practice differs across industries.
+Over 40% of Americans now spend time working remotely, according to Gallup; however, the practice differs across industries.
 For example, people working in finance or real estate, for example, are much more likely to work from home than those working in science, engineering or education.